dziemich/hot16-challenge/README.md

 # hot16-challenge

 There's an initiative in Poland to raise money for polish healthcare during the pandemic.
-Originated by the rap community, the challenge is to creating a 16 verse long song to support the noble cause.
+Originated by the rap community, the challenge is to create a 16 verse long song to support the noble cause.
 If you wish to donate, please go ahead!

 https://www.siepomaga.pl/hot16challenge